|Submissions open in September|

 Expertise of Organizer(s): Give a summary of the qualifications of the organizer(s) as it relates to the event being proposed.

-Virtual/Hybrid Plans: Give a summary of how your event could potentially run if SIGCSE TS 2021 was a hybrid or fully virtual event.
+Virtual Plans: Give a summary of how your event would run in a fully virtual format.

 Event Proposal Abstract